 Materials can be requested via the Leiden University Libraries catalogue, to be consulted in the Special Collections Reading Room.

 The Bibliotheca Thysiana can be visited by appointment.
-A guided tour of around one hour costs € 125,- for groups up to 20 people.
+A guided tour of around one hour costs € 125,- for groups of up to 20 people.